BRAINTREE & NORTH ESSEX SUNDAY LEAGUE RULES

 “Team Sheet” means a form provided by the Competition on which the names of the Players taking part in a Competition match are listed.

 “written” or “in writing” means the representation or reproduction of words or symbols or other information in a visible form by any method or combination of methods, whether sent or supplied in electronic form or otherwise.

-B) Unless stated otherwise, terms referring to natural persons are applicable to both genders.
-Any term in the singular applies to the plural and vice-versa.
+(B) Unless stated otherwise, terms referring to natural persons are applicable to both genders.
+Any term in the singular applies to the plural and also the other way around.

 (C) The geographical area covered by the Competition membership shall be designated by the Management Committee on an annual basis.

-(D) The administration of the Competition under these Rules will be carried out by the Competition acting (save where otherwise specifically mentioned herein) through the Management Committee in accordance with the rules, regulations and policies of The FA.
+(D) The administration of the Competition under these Rules will be carried out by the Management Committee in accordance with the rules, regulations and policies of The FA.

 (E) All Clubs shall adhere to the Rules.
-Every Club shall be deemed, as a member of the Competition to have accepted the Rules and to have agreed to abide by the decisions of the Management Committee in relation thereto, subject to the provisions of Rule 7.
+Every Club shall be deemed, as a member of the Competition to have accepted the Rules and to have agreed to abide by the decisions of the Management Committee in relation to them, subject to the provisions of Rule 7.